 “Grab It Back!"

 "Women consoled one another in those days with, "Oh, just ignore him," and I did.
 Ignoring is the same as accepting and it chips away at our self esteem, which then turns into identity loss---forgetting who we are and what we stand for."

 Horses are a mirror into our soul.
 The horse will be as difficult as we are, or as kind as we are, or as angry as we are.
 We hug her neck to ground us when nothing else can.
 The horse teaches us about ourselves.
 We teach the horse nothing she doesn't already know, for she is wisdom on hooves.

 We're two women of a certain age who love our country, its women and its horses; and too often don't like the way any of the three are being treated: our country defiled, women marginalized and horses slaughtered.
-Our art is the way we choose to celebrate women and protest injustice.
+Through our equine art, feminist books and our Boss Mare's blog, we celebrate women and protest injustice.

 We live on a ranch with a herd of horses who occasionally end up on canvas, making their contribution to feminist art.
 We're also published writers, first in L.A. developing and writing screenplays and later as authors of women's mysteries and romances.
 So while we've spent decades in the corporate world, we're now committed full time to creating art and literature...a bold announcement but if not now, when?

 Catch our blog Mondays & Thursdays.
 We talk about what horse women talk about...politics, people, animals and life in general, and whether we should get another horse...